-Legislature appropriated additional money for various Councils on Aging through the state to be used to supplement the primary state grant for senior centers.
-Jackson Council on the Aging, Inc. was one of the parish councils to receive a supplemental grant.
+The Louisiana Legislature appropriated additional money for various Councils on Aging through the state to be used to supplement the primary state grant for senior centers.
+Franklin Council on Aging, Inc. was one of the parish councils to receive a supplemental grant.